 At least 86% of all funds raised go directly to the field.
 We retain 7% for fundraising expenses, and 7% for administration.

 If you donated online and haven't received a receipt in your inbox, check your junk or spam folders – it may be sitting there.
-If not, give our Donor Services team a call and we'll be able to help you.
+If not, give our Donor Care team a call and we'll be able to help you.

 If you gave a one-off gift over the phone or by mail, you should receive a receipt by mail within a week.
 If you've signed up as a monthly donor, you'll receive a receipt for all of your gifts at the end of the financial year.
 This helps us keep admin costs down.

 If you've recently signed up to become a monthly donor, we were calling to say thank you, and welcome to the Emergency Response Team!
 We may also have called you to update your credit card details.
-If you've recently received a new card, or have switched accounts, please contact our Donor Services team with your new details so that we can ensure that funds quickly reach those in need.
+If you've recently received a new card, or have switched accounts, please contact our Donor Care team with your new details so that we can ensure that funds quickly reach those in need.